‘Gremlins: Secrets of the Mogwai’ to World Premiere at Annecy Animation Festival (EXCLUSIVE)

 China No-Show, but Annecy is Currently Shaping Up for a Vibrant 2022 Rebound

-As things stand – though final attendance will depend on how COVID-19 and war in Ukraine play out, Marin insisted – this year’s Annecy looks to be shaping up as a vibrant event even if attendance levels are already being affected by new COVID-19 outbreaks in China and Hong Kong and Russia’s invasion of the Ukraine.
+As things stand, this year’s Annecy looks to be shaping up as a vibrant event even if attendance levels are already being affected by new COVID-19 outbreaks in China and Hong Kong, and Russia’s invasion of the Ukraine.

-To date, most countries have confirmed their pavilions except for China , Marin told Variety.
-Russian state organisations will not be welcome at Annecy, he added.
+To date, most countries have confirmed their pavilions except for China, Marin told Variety.
+Russian state organizations will not be welcome at Annecy, he added.

-Attendance is tracking for some 10,000 festival or MIFA accredited delegates for this year’s edition, compared to 12,300 in 2019.
+Attendance is tracking for some 10,000 festival or MIFA accredited delegates for this year’s edition, compared with 12,300 in 2019.

-Coming out of a pandemic, there’s a huge number of projects and shows which need to be pitched at Annecy.
+Coming out of a pandemic, there’s a huge number of projects and shows that need to be pitched at Annecy.

 “There are countries which are still battling COVID.
 We still don’t know how Brazil will manage this year, for example,” said Ecrenaz.